abayomipopoola/abayomipopoola/src/content/blog/blockchain-technology/index.md

 transactions will be missed, human or machine errors will be minimised.

 Just like all good things, blockchain to has got some challenges: it requires high computing resources/power to operate;
-and in the case of bitcoin/altcoins, it’s important you secure your wallet ID, as revealing it to a third party means losing control over your coin value, and also, if you forget your wallet ID it cannot be recovered and the funds secured by it are lost forever.
+and in the case of bitcoin/altcoins, it's important you secure your wallet ID, as revealing it to a third party means losing control over your coin value, and also, if you forget your wallet ID it cannot be recovered and the funds secured by it are lost forever.